causalincentives/causalincentives.github.io/index.md

 # Papers
-**[A Complete Criterion for Value of Information in Soluble Influence Diagrams ](https://arxiv.org/abs/2202.11629)**
+**[A Complete Criterion for Value of Information in Soluble Influence Diagrams:
+](https://arxiv.org/abs/2202.11629)**
 Presents a complete graphical criterion for value of information in influence diagrams with more than one decision node, along with ID homorphisms and trees of systems.
 *Chris van Merwijk, Ryan Carey, Tom Everitt*
 AAAI-22

-**[Why Fair Labels Can Yield Unfair Predictions: Graphical Conditions for Introduced Unfairness ](https://arxiv.org/abs/2202.10816)**
+**[Why Fair Labels Can Yield Unfair Predictions: Graphical Conditions for Introduced Unfairness:
+](https://arxiv.org/abs/2202.10816)**
 Takes an incentive perspective on fairness, asking when predictors are incentivised to more unfair than the labels they were trained from.
 *Carolyn Ashurst, Ryan Carey, Silvia Chiappa, Tom Everitt*